RJW20/pacman-ai-NEAT/README.md

 ![win](https://github.com/RJW20/pacman-ai-NEAT/assets/99192767/b0686305-9a97-43c0-8882-30bd55960563)

-Note that this is not actually the highest score PacMan achieved, but the goal here wasn't to maximise his score but instead the numbr of dots eaten.
+Note that this is not actually the highest score PacMan achieved, but the goal here wasn't to maximise his score but instead the number of dots eaten.

 Taking a look at the network itself (using [this](https://github.com/RJW20/NEAT-genome-utility)):